IwaoM/chirper-frontend/README.md

 - Everything can run and data is stored locally (on the back-end's side).
 - The entire app's interface is in French / l'intégralité de l'application a une interface en français.

+## Requirements

+- Node.JS 18.12.1 or newer is required - prior versions may work but were not tested.

 ## Front-end setup

 - Clone the repository.